calvient/puddleglum/README.md

 ### Defining Responses

-Defining a response is a bit tricker, because PHP lacks support for generics.
+Defining a response is a bit trickier, because PHP lacks support for generics.
 However, Puddleglum can still generate TypeScript interfaces for your responses.

 We accomplish this by using a PHP attribute.